10 Reasons To Try Beach Volleyball

 - Parents aren’t allowed to yell or coach from the sidelines.
 This is actually a widely enforced and respected rule.

 - Kids take an active role in the logistics of the matches.
-They typically are checking themselves in, as well as figuring out what court and times they play at.
+They typically check themselves in, as well as figure out what court and times they play at.

 - Kids referee the other matches.
 This not only ensures they will truly understand the rules and the game but doing some of the ‘heavy lifting’ of the day allows them to take an active role in their sport.

 - They often get free stuff like sunblock and even bathing suits.